KineticCommunity/request-ce-bundle-base/README.md

+## WARNING
+This bundle is only compatible with kinetic core version 1.0.5 and after.

 ## Overview
 This bundle is used internally by Kinetic Request CE and is a good starting point to build out your own bundles.